6 rounds, 1 round per week – commencing 19th April 2021

 Open to Manchester chess players only.
-All players will need to be affiliated with an MCF club.
+All players will need to be affiliated with an MCF club and ECF Members/Supporters.
 Please see Q&A below for further info.

 Time control: 60 mins + 15 seconds per move